JetBrains/intellij-sdk-docs/reference_guide/project_model/library.md

 See the following [code sample](https://github.com/JetBrains/intellij-sdk-docs/blob/master/code_samples/project_model/src/com/intellij/tutorials/project/model/ProjectFileIndexSampleAction.java) to see how the method mentioned above can be applied.

-**Note:**
-By default, the project modules use the project SDK.
-Optionally, you can configure individual SDK for each module.

 More details on libraries can be found in this